 Canvas - Selective Modules Release

-In essence, instructors simply want the ability to display course content exclusively to the appropriate group of students.
+Essentially, instructors want to display course content exclusively to the right group of students.

 It would be great if I could give Modules unique gating rules specific to individual students or groups or sections within the course, similar to how I can create unique assignment due dates for different students and sections.